Murphy specialises in international arbitration involving construction and commercial disputes.

 - Southeast Asian contractors for claims in excess of US$ 110 million in a VIAC arbitration relating to a processing plant project

-- a Chinese contractor in disputes involving a power plant project in the Middle East, providing full project lifecycle advice and handling related ICC arbitration
+- a Chinese contractor in disputes involving a power project in the Middle East, providing full project lifecycle advice and handling related ICC arbitration

 - a Chinese contractor on a wide range of disputes and project lifecycle issues in a US$5 billion hydropower project in Pakistan

 - a Chinese contractor on claims under various contracts for a multi-billion transport project in Hong Kong